saoodahmad/Tes_Lang/README.md

 # TLang
-A toy compiler written in typescript
+A toy interpreter written in typescript